 Important service update

-To enable Public Health England (PHE) reference and specialist laboratories to continue to provide critical support to the enhanced COVID-19 incident, some service delivery changes have been made with immediate effect.
+To enable UK Health Security Agency (UKHSA) reference and specialist laboratories to continue to provide critical support to the enhanced COVID-19 incident, some service delivery changes have been made with immediate effect.

-The situation will be regularly reviewed.
-For the most current information, contact the relevant department using the contact details provided in the VRD user manual.
+The situation is regularly reviewed, and the laboratory will communicate the most recent update to the customers via E-lab.
+For the most current information, kindly contact the relevant department using the contact details provided in the VRD user manual.

 Virus Reference Department (VRD)

-Public Health England 61 Colindale Avenue London NW9 5HT
+UK Health Security Agency 61 Colindale Avenue London NW9 5HT